YitaoYuan/p4-tutorials-vm/README.md

 ## Build from OVA file

-You may not need Vagrant, simply import this file VirtualBox.
+You may not need Vagrant, simply import this file in VirtualBox.